ElektraInitiative/PermaplanT/doc/usecases/assigned/suggest_plants.md

   - In case of any technical errors the users is notified about these.
   - When there are no matches due to too many constraints the user is informed that she has to remove a plant and try again.
 - **Postcondition:**
-  - The user has a selection of fitting plants to add to her garden.
+  - The user can consider plants she would have never though of herself.
 - **Non-functional Constraints:**
   - Performance